krrakash/smart-agent/README.md

 ## 1. **Running the Project using Python**

-The .env file has two section of parameters one for each agent.
+Rename the sample.env to .env and replace with actual values The .env file has two section of parameters one for each agent.
 Run the ```python main.py``` in two different terminal for two different instances of agents.
 ### For Linux/Mac
 ```bash